Skip to main content Skip to secondary navigation

 A DUA is not required by Stanford University in the following situations:

-- The data is de-identified as determined by the Stanford University Privacy Office;
+• The data is not in a data category subject to the DOJ Bulk Data Rule and data is de-identified as determined by the Stanford University Privacy Office; OR

-- There is another agreement (e.g. a sponsored project or collaboration agreement) already in place that addresses the terms and conditions of data transfer between the organizations; or
+• There is another agreement (e.g. a sponsored project or collaboration agreement) already in place that addresses the terms and conditions of data transfer between the organizations

-- The data is not about or derived from human beings, is not proprietary, or is not otherwise subject to confidentiality or other restrictions on transfer and use.
+• That data is subject to confidentiality or other restrictions on transfer and use

 Who will handle my DUA?